oscarrodar/snr-config/README.md

-# snr-config
+# SnR Configurations
-SnR vscode configurations
+Small repo to maintain some static configurations